 Use cleaning wipes on your dog’s ears in the outer parts of the ears only.
 Avoid any contact with the eye.
 This product is suggested for dogs over three months old.

 Tips & Warnings for Cleaning Dog Ears

-Aside from the steps on how to properly cleans your dog’s ears, you will also get some tips and warnings here.
-Things you should know about are listed here to give you more information on what you need to do when taking care of your beloved dogs.
-It would be best if you had an idea of what can happen to prevent any unnecessary problems from occurring.
+Aside from the steps on how to properly clean your dog’s ears, you will also find some helpful tips and warnings here.
+These will provide you with additional information to ensure you take good care of your beloved dogs.
+It’s important to have an idea of what can happen to prevent any unnecessary problems from occurring.

 Use the Right Cleaning Solution

 As mentioned earlier, it is essential to use the right cleaning solution to clean your dog’s ears.
 However, some questions are popping out everywhere about the proper cleaning material for your dogs.
 As an example, people ask how to clean dog ears with vinegar?